gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 declared as beans in the Spring Container by the client application are "pushed" to the cluster of servers to which the client is connected.
-Not only that, but this "push" is performed in such a way that [vmware-gemfire-short-name] remembers the configuration pushed by the client when using HTTP.
+Not only that, but this "push" is performed in such a way that GemFire remembers the configuration pushed by the client when using HTTP.
 If all the nodes in the cluster go down, they come back up with the same configuration as before.
 If a new server is added to the cluster, it will acquire identical configuration.

 In a sense, this feature is not much different than if you were to use `gfsh` to manually create the Regions and Indexes on all the servers in the cluster.
-Except that now, with [spring-data-gemfire-name], you no longer need to use `gfsh` to create Regions and Indexes.
-Your Spring Boot application, enabled with the power of [spring-data-gemfire-name], already contains all the configuration metadata needed to create Regions and Indexes for you.
+Except that now, with Spring Data for VMware GemFire, you no longer need to use `gfsh` to create Regions and Indexes.
+Your Spring Boot application, enabled with the power of Spring Data for VMware GemFire, already contains all the configuration metadata needed to create Regions and Indexes for you.

 When you use the Spring Data Repository abstraction, we know all the